piercefreeman/mountaineer/docs/error_handling.md

 Errors are a fundamental part of computer science, but nowhere is that more evident than when building websites.
 There are so many factors you don't have control over: client latency, malformed payloads, spiky server load, resource contention for the same user.
 The list goes on.
 Any one can bring a user experience to its knees.

-All that to say - it's not a question of _if_ you'll see errors but _when_. filzl provides some handy utilities that make it a bit easier to handle the errors you may encounter in production.
+All that to say - it's not a question of _if_ you'll see errors but _when_. mountaineer provides some handy utilities that make it a bit easier to handle the errors you may encounter in production.

 ## Client->Server exceptions